fmcgeough/ex_sleeplock/README.md

 ## Trying It Out in iex

-Start an iex session and paste the following module into the session to create the `TestSleepwalk` module.
+Start an iex session and paste the following module into the session.
 The `process/3` function in the module simulates processing by sleeping for 1 second plus some random number of milliseconds (< 100).

 ```
 defmodule TestSleepwalk do